eventlet/eventlet/doc/basic_usage.rst

         new_sock, address = server.accept()
         pool.spawn_n(handle, new_sock)

-The file ``examples/echoserver.py`` contains a somewhat more robust and complex version of this example.
+The file :ref:`echo server example <echo_server_example>` contains a somewhat more robust and complex version of this example.

 ``from eventlet.green import socket`` imports eventlet's socket module, which is just like the regular socket module, but cooperatively yielding.